DavidTeju/Tweet-Generator/README.md

 - The third process will update the `.pickle` file every 10 minutes (although you can initialize a model to auto-update)

 To stop the processes safely, you may keyboard interrupt `^C` or kill the process `kill <pid>`
-To find the `pid`, run `ps -xj | grep -v grep | grep "python main.py"` and it should be the number in the second column
+To find the `pid`, run `ps -xj | grep -v grep | grep -i "python main.py"` and it should be the number in the second column

 I encourage you to modify main.py in any way to change around the function using what's built in.
 I've extensively documented everything